 Special sacrifices were offered on each day.
 Additionally, special Psalms were sung during the Feast.
 These were Psalms 120 to 134, known as the fifteen "songs of degrees," or "songs of ascent."
 They were sung by pilgrims on the way up to Jerusalem.
 Psalms 113 to 118, known as the Hallel (Praise God) Psalms, were also sung.

 Without a doubt, Jesus kept this holy period of worship and rejoicing while he was on the earth (John 7:1 - 2, 14).

 The Apostle Paul kept this holy period as well.
 When in Ephesus, he made every effort to quickly leave the city and travel, by boat, to Jerusalem in order to keep Tabernacles (Acts 18:19 - 21).

 The Feast of Tabernacles will, most certainly, be kept in the future.

 Likewise the people of the land shall worship at the entrance to this gateway before the Lord on the Sabbaths and the New Moons . . .
 But when the people of the land come before the Lord on the appointed feast days . . .
 (Ezekiel 46:3, 9)

 According to Alfred Edersheim's book on the Temple, the keeping of Tabernacles is the most joyful of all God's holy days.
 The harvest in the fall was a reminder of Israel's dwelling in booths after the Exodus and the final harvest when its mission is complete and all people come to God.

 The Last Great Day

-The Last Great Day of the feast is also known as the eighth day.
+The Last Great Day is also known as the eighth day.
 It is an independent festival from Tabernacles.

-The Last Great Day represents the time when God will make salvation available to all those who never had a previous chance to choose it.
+The Last Great Day has its own symbolism apart from the Feast of Tabernacles.
+It represents the time when God will make salvation available to all those who never had a previous chance to choose it (Revelation 20:4 - 5).